Dolphins and Porpoises are Being Needlessly Slaughtered

 - by: Care2

-- target: Ryozo Kato, Ambassador to Japan
+- recipient: Ryozo Kato, Ambassador to Japan

 Right now, Japanese fishermen are killing thousands of dolphins and porpoises as part of their annual hunt.
 Between October and April, more than 20,000 of these graceful creatures will be slaughtered.
 Speak out against this barbaric and unnecessary practice now!